 “Exercise keeps you healthy overall, and the healthier you are, the healthier your kidney and bladder will be,” she said.
 “It’s just good for you mentally, emotionally and physically.”

 She recommends regular exercise to all of her patients.
 It’s also important to drink water while you exercise.
-Even if you aren’t sweating while you exercise, your kidneys will be filtering more blood than usual, so it’s good to stay hydrated.
+Even if you aren’t sweating while you exercise, your kidneys will be filtering more blood than usual so, for your urinary health, it’s good to stay hydrated.

 5. Pee before bed